ivorinfo/iw/index.md

 - Watch my talk [*Design at the end*](https://vimeo.com/321016208) at IxDA.
 - [Listen](https://www.youtube.com/watch?v=nVPdp9NtFcY) to my conversaton with writer and teacher, Stephen Jenkinson
 - Looking for a speaker on design, health, or *death*?
 [Explore my past events](/talks) and book me for keynotes, workshops, or panels.

-### Got a project in mind?
-[Book a time to talk](https://calendar.app.google/uDamy3i8G4PACUhB7) and let's work together.